cloudspannerecosystem/spanner-schema-diff-tool/AddingCapabilities.md

 * Adding a DDL feature/object in the new DDL
 * Removing a DDL feature/object in the new DDL
 * Changing a DDL feature/object.
+* Verifying that not changing the feature/object has no effect!

 For a DDL object like a constraint that can be added inline in a Create Table or by an Alter statement, you will need to add multiple versions of the add/remove